How to self-publish your book on Amazon (the ultimate guide)

 • Social proofs

 In other words, any comments from readers that tell people, ‘Yep, people like you have read and enjoyed this book.’
-Social proof is quite possibly just as important – maybe more important – than any number of favourable notices in the New York Times Review of Books, and even as a newbie, you can accumulate social proofs – so go do it.
+Social proof is quite possibly just as important, maybe more important, than any number of great notices in the New York Times Review of Books, and even as a newbie, you can accumulate social proofs.
+So go do it.
 And put those proofs up front where casual browsers can find them.

 • Constant reminders about what your book is and what it offers.